armor-code/agent/README.md

 ## Issues and their solution

- 1. Unable to connect with armorcode server on port 22 from docker container\
+ 1. Unable to connect with armorcode server on port 22 from docker container

     **Solution:** Work with your IT team to allow outgoing connection to armorcode server on port 22

  2. Error log: exit status 1; not expected

-    **Solution:** Check you have copied private-key.pem file in the folder from where you are running "docker compose up"
+    **Solution:** Check you have copied private-key.pem file in the folder from where you are running "docker compose up" and autossh is able to read the file.

+    You may have to run docker with sudo privileges if you are mounting the folder which has private-key due to user incompatability between host and container.

  3. “No such config file : /etc/supervisord/supervisord.conf” error generated when using docker-compose.yml on RHEL 8/9 with PODMAN \
     **Solution:** This error is caused due to binding volume failure.
 To solve it, append line no. 7 of docker-compose.yml with “:Z” flag then execute the “docker-compose up” command.